ayatalat/trending_repos/README.md

 ***Trending Repositories***

-REST Api  list the languages used by the 100 trending public repos on GitHub.
+REST API that  list the languages used by the 100 trending public repos on GitHub.

 For every language, we get: